Today’s Post by Joe Farace

-We all have cars that we’ve owned and miss because for reasons we can’t always remember the reasons why we sold them.
-Today is the latest in a new series of blog posts about cars I’ve loved and cars I’ve owned.
-If you would like to write a post about one of your favorite cars, drop me note using the Contact tab above.
+We all have cars that we’ve previously owned and miss for reasons that we can’t always remember the reasons why we sold them.
+Today is the latest in a new series of posts about cars that I’ve loved and cars that I’ve owned.
+If you would like to write a post about one of your favorite cars, please drop me note using the Contact tab above.

-In 1941, coincidentally the year that I was born, the Packard Motor Car Company introduced the Clipper model, as part of Packard’s nineteenth Series of automobiles.
-Later in 1948 The Clipper nameplate was dropped as Packard issued its twenty-second series automobiles.
-When James J. Nance became the company’s president in 1952 he decided to separate Clipper as it’s own marque to target the mid-range market and keep it apart from Packard’s high-end cars but dealers hated the idea of losing their best selling car and it became a Packard after all, that is until 1956 when it become a separate marque but by them it was too late for Packard, the end was, as they say, in sight with the Studebaker merger.
+In 1941, the Packard Motor Car Company introduced the Clipper model as part of their nineteenth Series of automobiles.
+Later in 1948 as Packard issued its twenty-second series automobiles, the Clipper nameplate was dropped.
+When James J. Nance became the company’s president in 1952 he decided to separate Clipper as it’s own marque to target the mid-range market and keep it apart from Packard’s high-end cars.
+But dealers hated the idea of losing their best selling car and it became a Packard after all, that is until 1956 when it become a separate marque again only by then it was too late for Packard, the end was, as they say, in sight with the Studebaker merger.

-The above car is a 1953 Packard Clipper Club Sedan that Mary and I originally purchased to participate in The Great Race (we never made it into the event because our initial sponsors evaporated when it came time to put up the money.
-We kept the car only a short while and after participating in several car shows and Packard Club events sold it to a private museum in Phoenix.
+The above car is the 1953 Packard Clipper Club Sedan that Mary and I originally purchased to participate in The Great Race.
+We never made it into the event because our initial sponsors evaporated when it came time to put up the money.
+We kept the car only a short while after that and after participating in several car shows and Packard Club events sold it to a private museum in Phoenix.

 What was surprising to me about our Clipper was how modern it felt to drive, especially when compared to its contemporaries from Ford and Chevrolet.
 The manual steering and brakes did not require excessive effort and after replacing the worn out shocks it drove and road like a modern car.
 The straight flathead eight cylinder engine would cruise at highway speeds and we easily kept up with traffic flow, never dawdling behind like an “old car.”